spec-first/connexion/docs/cookbook.rst

 Path parameters cannot contain slashes by default, but sometimes it's useful to have a path parameter which takes the full remainder of the HTTP path including slashes, e.g. to allow parsing "my/deep/path" from "/pages/my/deep/path".
-Connexion supports parsing such path remainders by using ``format: path``:
+Específico supports parsing such path remainders by using ``format: path``:

 .. code-block:: yaml